What Employees Should Know About Noncompete Agreements

-The ability to change employers to seek better opportunities and career advancement within your chosen field or profession is a right which many New Jersey executives and professionals take for granted.
-What do you do if your employer has restricted your job mobility with a non-compete agreement?
+The ability to change employers to seek better opportunities and career advancement within your chosen field or profession is a right that many New Jersey executives and professionals take for granted.
+What do you do if your employer has restricted your job mobility with a noncompete agreement?

-If you have been served with a non-compete lawsuit, you must act very quickly to secure a seasoned, aggressive and determined attorney to defend you.
-There are many valid defenses to non-compete lawsuits that can be raised by an experienced New Jersey non-compete agreement attorney.
-Our lawyers have successfully defended New Jersey (NJ) executive and professionals in non-compete litigation and will provide you with the aggressive courtroom representation you need.
+If you have been served with a noncompete lawsuit, you must act very quickly to secure a seasoned, aggressive and determined attorney to defend you.
+There are many valid defenses to noncompete lawsuits that can be raised by an experienced New Jersey noncompete agreement attorney.
+I have successfully defended New Jersey executive and professionals in noncompete litigation and will provide you with the aggressive courtroom representation you need.